-Standards Supported by WebLogic Web Services
+Features and Standards Supported by WebLogic Web Services

-Many specifications that define Web Service standards are written so as to allow for broad use of the specification throughout the industry.
+Many specifications that define Web service standards are written so as to allow for broad use of the specification throughout the industry.
 The Oracle implementation of a particular specification might not cover all possible usage scenarios covered by the specification.

-Oracle considers interoperability of Web Services platforms to be more important than providing support for all possible edge cases of the Web Services specifications.
-Oracle complies with the following specifications from the Web Services Interoperability Organization and considers them to be the baseline for Web Services interoperability:
+Oracle considers interoperability of Web service platforms to be more important than providing support for all possible edge cases of the Web service specifications.
+Oracle complies with the following specifications from the Web Services Interoperability Organization and considers them to be the baseline for Web services interoperability: